evolving-plants/experiments/README.md

   - [ ] User testing - some done

 ## DONE
+  - [✓] SELECTION: Make the final seed size (seediam) a selection variable
   - [✓] SELECTION: Make the number of seeds in the seedpods a selection variable
   - [✓] SEADPOD: draw a green line connecting the seeds and pointed end
   - [✓] Make the leaf angles greater towards the bottom